-A gift chart is a planning tool to tell you how many gifts and prospects you will need to raise a specific amount of money.
+A gift range chart may seem a bit old fashioned in a digital age, but it still works.
+A gift range chart is a planning tool to help you decide how many gifts and prospects you will need to raise a specific amount of money.

 Gift charts came from the observation that giving is a pyramid.
 In just about any fundraising campaign, most of the money will come from just a few donors, with the rest donated in more modest amounts but by more people.